alex-tu-cc/prepare-checkbox-sanity/README.md

-# prepare-checkbox-sanity
+# Background

-prepare-checkbox-sanity
+[Checkbox](checkbox.readthedocs.io/en/latest/) is a flexible test automation software.
+It’s the main tool used in Ubuntu Certification program.

-This package is a wrapper to help people prepare the environment for PC sanity with checkbox.
+prepare-checkbox-sanity is a wrapper to help people prepare the environment for PC sanity with checkbox and run plans easier.
-All operations are followed [checkbox document](checkbox.readthedocs.io/en/latest/).

-## install
+# Install

 ### by basher
 This is for develeper install it from github quickly.